intel/ai-reference-models/Contribute.md

-   This README file should describe all of the steps necessary to run the model, including downloading and preprocessing the dataset, downloading the pretrained model, cloning repositories, and running the benchmarking script with the appropriate arguments.
-Most models have best known settings for throughput and latency performance testing as well as testing accuracy.
+   This README file should describe all of the steps necessary to run the model, including downloading and preprocessing the dataset, downloading the pretrained model, cloning repositories, and running the model script with the appropriate arguments.
+Most models have best known settings for batch and online inference performance testing as well as testing accuracy.
 The README file should specify how to set these configs using the `launch_benchmark.py` script.

-2. Update the table in the [benchmarks README](/benchmarks/README.md) with a link to the model that you are adding.
+2. Update the table in the [main `benchmarks` README](/benchmarks/README.md) with a link to the model that you are adding.
 Note that the models in this table are ordered alphabetically by use case, framework, and model name.
 The model name should link to the original paper for the model.
-The benchmarking instructions column should link to the README file that you created in the previous step.
+The instructions column should link to the README file that you created in the previous step.

 ### Testing